×

 1. Co-op Cycles DRT 1.1

 Slightly Over $500.
-Clear Winner With Discs And All Sizes
+Clear Winner With Discs And Multiple Sizes

 Co-op Cycles DRT 1.1 has a number of stand-out features that put it on par with more expensive trail bikes, even though it costs only around $599.

-The bike employs lightweight 6061 aluminum alloy frame tubing coupled with 100 mm of travel on the front suspension, which will make all trail surfaces feel much smoother, and also will increase the rider’s control and confidence.
+The bike comes with a lightweight 6061 aluminum alloy frame coupled with a 100 mm front suspension fork, which will make all trail surfaces feel much smoother, and will also increase the rider’s control and confidence.

-Another standout feature of DRT 1.1 is that it has not only disc brakes but hydraulic disc brakes.
-This means you need to apply less power to stop the bike.
-The bike requires minimal mechanical prowess to assemble – the provided comprehensive instructions and tools make it easy!
+Another standout feature of DRT 1.1 is its powerful Tektro hydraulic disc brakes.
+This means you need to apply less power to stop the bike and less maintenance overall, as hydraulic disc brakes are self-adjusting.

-Finally, DRT 1.1 is a great choice for riders who are making their initial foray into mountain biking and seeking a reliable “companion”.
-The DRT 1.1 is truly one of the best beginner mountain bikes.
+Overall, the DRT 1.1 is a great choice for riders who are making their first steps into mountain biking and seeking a reliable companion.

-The Diamondback Hatch 1 secures its place as one of the top affordable hardtail bikes thanks to the attractive money-to-value ratio.
+The Trail 8 secures its place as one of the top affordable hardtail bikes thanks to the attractive money-to-value ratio.

 The bike is built around a durable aluminum frame that combines strength and comfort.
-There’s plenty of standover clearance for short riders thanks to the slanted top tube.
-The frame has mounts for fenders so you can ride in wet conditions without issue.
+There’s plenty of standover clearance for short riders thanks to the slightly slanted top tube.

-The Hatch 1 is a bargain hardtail mountain bike for everyday riding as it comes with wide 29″ wheels and tires and suits different mountain and recreational biking purposes!
+The Cannondale Trail 8 is a bargain hardtail mountain bike for everyday riding as it comes with wide WTB Ranger Comp tires and suits different mountain and recreational biking purposes!

-This particular model comes in modern and attractive matt finish which makes it look more expensive.
+This particular model comes in a modern-looking and attractive black paint job that makes it look more expensive than it is.

-The Hatch 1’s components are suitable for entry-level mountain biking and include an SR Suntour XCE fork with 100 mm of travel and V-brakes.
+The Cannondale Trail 8 components are suitable for entry-level mountain biking and include an SR Suntour M3030 fork with 75 mm of travel and Tektro mechanical disc brakes.
 With the grip and comfort you get from the tires, you will feel confident to ride and explore dirt roads and trails.

-This bike also has a 3×7 Shimano Tourney drivetrain, which is enough gearing for beginners but adds some weight and maintenance requirements.
+This bike also has a 2x7 Shimano Altus/Tourney drivetrain, which is more than enough gearing for beginners and will allow you to climb moderately steep hills.

-Diamondback has done a good job on the Hatch 1.
-The bike will provide years of performance and riding bliss to any entry-level rider.
+All in all, Cannondale has done a good job with the Trail 8.
+It will provide years of performance and fun to any entry-level rider.

 Best Affordable Hardtail MTB

-Moving on to the components, the Switchback is equipped with anywhere between 8 and 21 gears, depending on the model.
-This is more than enough for entry-level riders.
-The groupsets vary as well, so you’ll get Shimano Tourney or Altus, depending on the model.
+The Mongoose Switchback is also equipped with 18, 16, or 21 gears, depending on the model you choose, which is more than enough for entry-level riders.
+The groupsets vary as well, so you’ll get Shimano Tourney or Altus, depending on the build.

 Mongoose Switchback is a well-built mountain bike that delivers phenomenal value for the money to the average beginner trail rider.

-Finding the right fit on Mongoose Switchback is easy as the bike is available in Small, Medium, and Large sizes.
+Finding the right fit on Mongoose Switchback is easy as the bike is available in Small, Medium, and Large sizes, designed for riders 5’1″ to 6’3″.
 All models also get 27.5 x 2.1″ knobby tires that will ensure plenty of grip in most conditions.

-Huffy TektonIt’s time to update our list of the best mountain bikes that you can get for under $500.
-The newest addition is the Huffy Tekton.
-It has earned its place on the list because it provides unprecedented value for such a small amount of money.
+The Outroad fat tire mountain bike has earned its place on our list because it provides unprecedented value for such a small amount of money.

-Huffy Tekton has an adjustable suspension fork, oversized tires, and comes with 26″ wheels.
-Therefore, it is suitable for different terrains and types of off-road riding.
+The Outroad has a suspension fork, 26″ x 4″ fat tires, and has a maximum weight load of 440 lb.
+Therefore, it is suitable for different terrains and types of off-road riding, as well as for heavier riders.

-The Tekton is a simple and versatile trail mountain bike that does well on paved and unpaved roads, in the forest, and on moderate trails.
+The Outroad is a simple and versatile fat trail mountain bike that does well on paved and unpaved roads, in the forest, and on moderate trails.

-The 26″ tires are knobby and wide, so you won’t be lacking grip.
-You’ll also get a pair of platform pedals and a comfy ergonomic saddle.
-Therefore, all you need to do is hop on and go explore!
+The 4″ tires are knobby and wide, so you won’t be lacking grip even if you ride through mud or on snow, which is where fat bikes excel.
+You’ll also get a pair of platform pedals and a comfy saddle, so you have all you need to hop on and start exploring!

-The Tekton 26″ mountain bike is the right choice if you want to buy an affordable mountain bike with decent components that you can ride on and off-road, to enjoy the outdoors, lose weight, or get fit.
+The Outroad mountain bike is the right choice if you want to buy an affordable mountain bike with decent components that you can ride on and off-road, enjoy the outdoors, lose weight, or get fit.

 5. Schwinn Mesa